jack-weilage/jack-weilage/README.md

 ## Hello!
-I'm Jack Weilage, a frontend developer making the web more clear and accessible.
+I'm Jack Weilage, a frontend developer making the web easier to use for everyone.